playframework/play-meta/releasing/lagom.md

 ssh into `vegemite` and run:

-    screen -r # try first to reconnect to any existing session, and if that fails: screen sudo su - play # if you get disconnected, you can reconnect with screen -r deploy/release --project lagom --branch <releaseBranch>
+    screen -r # try reconnecting to an existing, detached session; to force detach add -d, otherwise: screen sudo su - play # if you get disconnected, you can reconnect with screen -r deploy/release --project lagom --branch <releaseBranch>